Edition for Web Developers — Last Updated 3 June 2023

 Any attempts to navigate a navigable that is currently traversing are ignored.

-Set navigable's ongoing navigation to navigationId.
+Set the ongoing navigation for navigable to navigationId.

 This will have the effect of aborting other ongoing navigations of navigable, since at certain points during navigation changes to the ongoing navigation will cause further work to be abandoned.